teleprint-me/py.gpt.prompt/docs/research/genesis.md

 ### Constraints and Limitations

-Notably, this analogy is conceptual and exploratory.
-While it exposes intriguing connections between finance and machine learning, it might not directly correlate with established mathematical or machine learning techniques.
-The analogy's limitations must be considered, particularly if the intention is to apply these insights in practice.
+This analogy is conceptual and serves as a foundational framework.
+It deliberately employs scalar values to represent financial and machine learning concepts, avoiding the complexities of vector spaces and sequence modeling inherent in advanced machine learning techniques.
+These limitations need to be acknowledged, particularly if one aims to extend these insights into practical applications.

 ## Experimental Quantitative Analysis